Brikaa/security-assignment-2/report/report.md

 - **Impact:** severe impact; successful exploitation gives the attacker the ability to view the details foreign accounts violating their privacy
 - **Recommendations:** do proper access control in the `GET /api/account` endpoint

-## Bypassing access control (getting a the top ten transactions of a foreign account through the REST API)
+## Bypassing access control (getting a the last ten transactions of a foreign account through the REST API)

 - **Test CVSS severity**: High
 - **Test CVSS score:** 7.1
 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N`
-- **Description of the type of the vulnerability:** a defect in the access control (not validating who is GET'ing the top ten transactions of an account in the REST API)
+- **Description of the type of the vulnerability:** a defect in the access control (not validating who is GET'ing the last ten transactions of an account in the REST API)
-- **Description of the vulnerability:** an attacker can view the top ten transactions of an account of another user through the `GET /api/account` endpoint
+- **Description of the vulnerability:** an attacker can view the last ten transactions of an account of another user through the `GET /api/account` endpoint
-- **Impact:** severe impact; successful exploitation gives the attacker the ability to view the top ten transactions of foreign accounts violating their privacy
+- **Impact:** severe impact; successful exploitation gives the attacker the ability to view the last ten transactions of foreign accounts violating their privacy
 - **Recommendations:** do proper access control in the `GET /api/account/{accountNo}/transactions` endpoint

 # Finding scenarios